 CAF is committed to stable quality employment.
 Experience and knowledge of people is one of the cornerstones that have enabled CAF to attain its current competitive position in all its business activities.
 89% of CAF's employees had permanent contracts at year-end.
 This percentage is 87% in the case of women.
-In geographical terms, all the countries in which the CAF Group has a significant presence 6, 86% of employees have permanent contracts.
-Similarly, more than 87% of permanent employees are classified as professionals (employees7 and manual workers).
-The changes in the distribution by type of contract correspond to groups or geographic locations whose size increased most in 2018.
-In this connection, 69% of employees less than 30 years old have permanent contracts.
+In geographical terms, all the countries in which the CAF Group has a significant presence, 86% of employees have permanent contracts.
+Similarly, more than 88% of permanent employees are classified as professionals (employees18 and manual workers).
+In this connection, 71% of employees less than 30 years old have permanent contracts.
 These figures mean that permanent employment at the Group can be considered to be stable.
-In 2017 90% of employees had permanent contracts.